create3000/x_ite/docs/_posts/components/X_ITE/GaussianSplats.md

 ### SFString [in, out] **colorSpace** "SRGB_REC709_DISPLAY"
 {: #fields-colorSpace }

 Specifies the colorspace.
-It must be on of:
+It must be one of:

 - SRGB_REC709_DISPLAY
 - X3D_COLORSPACE_LINEAR